BWillJohnson/Capstones/README.md

 Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Raymond] for continuous support and guidance.
+- Thank you to [Raymond, Devin,cameron,emre] for continuous support and guidance.
 - A special thanks to all teammates for their dedication and teamwork.

 By.Brandon Johnson